assertpy/assertpy/README.md

 ## Future

-The `assertpy` framework is already super useful, but there are always a few new features in the works:
+The `assertpy` framework is already super useful, but there are always a few new features in the works...

- * **none** - accepting suggestions from our users...

 If you'd like to help, check out the [open issues](https://github.com/ActivisionGameScience/assertpy/issues?q=is%3Aopen+is%3Aissue) and see our [Contributing](CONTRIBUTING.md) doc.